brianzy/presentations/README.md

     2. Try to use a more recent presentation when you copy.
 Typically, more formatting and styling tricks are added over time and the newest presentations will have the nicest looking content.
-4. Add you content.
+4. Add your content.
 See instructions below for how to add different content types (PPTX, PDF, HTML, RPres)
 5. When you are ready submit a pull request to the `master` branch

 ###How to Add Different Content Types (PPTX, PDF, HTML, RPres)